Residence Ecolympics February 4-15, 2019: Competition to Reduce Energy, Water and Waste Consumption

 The annual Ecolympics competition is hosted by Dalhousie University’s Green Residence Forum (GRF) to help reduce energy and water consumption in residences through competition and education.
 The energy challenge is aligned with the Atlantic University Annual Energy Challenge.
 Before the competition begins, energy and water consumption baselines are determined for all participating residences.

 During the two-week competition each residence is challenged to decrease their energy and water consumption and take other sustainable actions.
 Throughout the two weeks of the Ecolympics, sustainability will be promoted around the campus in order to educate and inform participants and campus members.
 Winning residence will be determined by water and energy reductions, verified through metering.
+Student participation is also measured during Ecolympics-related events, weighted by total residence population.
 On campus sustainability commitments will also be collected during the two week competition.
 The winning residence for HFX and AC campuses gets to take home the residence trophy.

 Overall goals of Dalhousie University’s Ecolympics: